Adding References to existing language

 PsiReferenceContributor

-implementation is quite simple.
-We check for the variable resourceFile and then return aPsiReference
+"folder/properties"isKtStringTemplateExpression.
+I used PsiViewer to find this and so should you.
+So we register ourPsiReferenceProviderto match that pattern.
+ThePsiReferenceProviderimplementation is quite simple.
+We check for the variable resourceFile and then return aPsiReference - Create a

 PsiReference